Rates

 You can view the latest rate orders and decisions on our Ontario Energy Board page.

-Understanding Time-of-Use Rates
+Understanding Time-of-Use (TOU) Rates

 With Time-of-Use (TOU) rates, the price you pay depends on when you use electricity.
 There are three TOU price periods: